JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/control_window.png" height="200" alt="control window"/>

-The slider can be scrolled to any frame between the two limits indicated.
-Alternatively, a single frame can be stepped back and forward using the arrow buttons.

 Rewinding to a scanline/colour-clock is done by clicking the left mouse button on the debug screen, at the position required.
 This will change the state of the emulation accordingly.
 This can be done with any frame in the rewind